fabianorodrigo/starter-kits/angular13/src/app/shared/README.md

 - `convertTimeChainToJS(timeInSeconds: number)`: receives the time in seconds since since 1/1/1970 UTC and returns the time in milliseconds since 1/1/1970 UTC
 - `convertNumberToString(value: number)`: convert a number to locale string.
 - `formatBN(bn: BN, decimals: number)`: formats a BigNumber considering the number of decimals.
-- `formatBNShortScale(bn: BN, decimals: number)`: formats a BigNumber to a short scale format considering the number of decimals..
+- `formatBNShortScale(bn: BN, decimals: number)`: formats a BigNumber to a short scale format considering the number of decimals.

+# Guards

+## CanDeactivate

+An route guard that implements the `CanDeactivate` interfaces offering a reusable canDeactivate guard in order to check if the user can leave the current route accordingly to the method `canDeactivate` implemented in the component received as argument.

 # Angular Concepts/Features